bLightZP/Zoom-Player-emby-jellyfin-client-plugin/README.md

 The Delphi helper functions used by Zoom Player to communicate with Emby and Jellyfin media servers.

-The following actions are supported:
+The following functions are supported:

+**MediaServerAuthenticate**
-1. Authentication with the Server.
+Authentication with the Server.

-2. Listing the media library's available collections/folders.
+**MediaServerGetAvailableCategoryIDs**
+Lists top-level media library folders/collections/categories.

+**MediaServerGetMediaFromParentID**
-3. Listing the contents of collections / media folders.
+Lists the content of media folders and sub-folders.

+**MediaServerGetMediaStreamInfo**
-4. Constructing a playable stream URL derived from an ItemID extracted from previously listed content.
+Constructing a playable stream URL derived from an ItemID extracted from previously listed media.

+**Caching**
-5. Caching the result for a specified number of days.
+For faster operations, network data is optionally cached for a specified number of days.